Lambdanaut/Picowars/README.md

 * AI vs AI battles
 * Sort units by y value for drawing
 * Long range units
+* Stage 3 AI
+ * Use of long range units
+ * Better build otherder decision

 Bugs-to-fix
 -----------

 * Getting units attack range doesn't account for places they can't move to(like mountains)
+* If you have zero gold, infantry is selected by default and you can still build it.